-The goal was to enable students to raise ideas for projects and implement them if possible so they could experience the process of being an entrepreneur.
-Students had the opportunity to go through every stage of the entrepreneurial process, including concept, design, and implementation.
+The goal is to allow students to raise project ideas and realize them, if possible.
+This way, the students could experience the process of being entrepreneurs.
+Students had the opportunity to go through all the stages that entrepreneurs go through, including concept, design, and implementation.

 The process that the children experienced is displayed here.
-You can see how many ideas for projects were raised.
-Some were abandoned.
-The reasons for that and how the initial ideas were transformed is due to a process of joint thinking among the students.
+You can see the many ideas for projects that the students came up with, the reasons for abandoning some of them, and how initial thoughts have been changed due to a design thinking process.

-Step 1 - Exposure to Different Ideas for Projects
+Step 1 - Exposure to Various Venture Ideas

-The purpose of presenting various projects and stories about entrepreneurs was to awaken the spark that exists in each of the children to dare to come up with ideas for projects even if they sounded very unrealistic.
+The purpose of presenting various projects and stories about entrepreneurs was to awaken the spark in each of the children to dare to come up with ideas for projects, even if they sound entirely unrealistic.

-Exposing students to failed projects; some are fascinating ideas that look promising and have the potential for success was equally important.
-Exposure to failed projects is important and encourages children to dare to try and fail.
-This helps children understand that failure is important and an inevitable process of entrepreneurship.
-Therefore, they should not worry too much about it, but rather accept it with the understanding that failure is part of an entreprenuer's journey to success.
+Equally important is exposing students to failed ventures, some of which are fascinating ideas that look promising and have the potential for success.
+Exposure to failed projects is essential and encourages children to dare to try and fail.
+This helps children understand that failure is OK and probably an inevitable stage of entrepreneurship.
+Therefore, they should not worry too much about it, but rather accept it with the understanding that failure is part of an entrepreneur's journey to success.

-Step 2 - Raising Ideas for Projects by Young Entrepreneurs
+Step 2 - Raising Ideas for Projects by The Young Entrepreneurs

-The result is a range of ideas presented here:
+The result is a wide range of ideas as happened with this group:

 - Microwave that is also a TV

 - Small cupboard for every child in the classroom